-Mentioning the test case convention name is necessary because it will make sense to anyone who will refer the test case in future.
-This will help your team mates to find out which test case is one you needed.
+Mentioning the test case convention name is necessary because it will make sense to anyone who will refer to the test case in future.
+This will help your teammates to find out which test case is one you needed.

 Step 2: Description

-Description will contain all the details about what you are going to test , particular behavior being verified by test ,what needs to be verified and in which test data it is to be used.
+The description will contain all the details about what you are going to test, particular behaviour being verified by the test, what needs to be verified and in which test data management is to be used.

 Step 3: Assumptions and Preconditions

-You should communicate all assumptions while writing test case, beside with any preconditions that must be met before the test can be executed.
+You should communicate all assumptions while writing a test case, besides any preconditions that must be met before the test can be executed.

 Step 4: Input Test Data

-Identification of test data is time consuming task.
-It may sometime need you to create a test data afresh as creating a new data will take lesser time with respect to identification.
+Identification of test data is a time-consuming task.
+It may sometimes need you to create test data afresh as creating new data will take lesser time with respect to the identification.

-To make it easier you should you can give test data to be used for test case within description or test case step.
-If you know that the test data can be reused you can mention that data .
+To make it easier you should you can give test data to be used for test cases within the description or test case step.
+If you know that the test data can be reused you can mention that data.

-You could also decide to mention the type of data which is required to run the test and not the real test data value.
+You could also decide to mention the type of data that is required to run the test and not the real test data value.

-This applies for projects where the test data keeps on changing as multiple teams use it and may not be in the same state when I use it the next time.
+This applies to projects where the test data keeps on changing as multiple teams use it and may not be in the same state when I use it the next time.

 Step 5: Covering Verification Points

-Test case steps should be properly designed and must be covering all the verifications for the behavior under test.
+Test case steps should be properly designed and must be covering all the verifications for the behaviour under test.